Naromurar

 that is the word Naromurar means the house of lord Vishnu -Kshirsagar.

-Naromurar is a village of great traditions.
-It is one of the ancient villages of India having a four hundred year older Thakur Wadi dedicated to Maryada Purushottam Ram and Lord Shiva.
+Naromurar is a village with great traditions.
+It is one of the ancient villages of India having a four hundred years older Thakur Wadi dedicated to Maryada Purushottam Ram and Lord Shiva.

 Along with the Rajkiyakrit Madhya Vidyalay having established in 1920 AD, 27 years before the freedom of India, a Janta Pustakalay the Public Library is also started in the year of 1956 AD which was inaugurated by the Education Minister of Bihar during the time of Krishna Singh.